eslint/rewrite/packages/compat/README.md

 ### Fixing Configs

-If you are importing other configs into your `eslint.config.js` that use plugins that are not yet compatible with ESLint 9.x, you can wrap the entire array or a single object using the `fixupConfigRules()` function:
+If you are importing other configs into your `eslint.config.js` that use plugins that are not yet compatible with ESLint v9.x or v10.x, you can wrap the entire array or a single object using the `fixupConfigRules()` function:

 ```js
 // eslint.config.js - ESM example